-The growth of discretionary spending has a large impact on long-term fiscal sustainability.
-The current base projection for discretionary spending assumes that spending stays within the statutory caps that apply through 2019 under the BBA, grows with GDP from the cap level after that point, and remains subject to the reductions required by the Joint Committee5.
-The implications of two alternative scenarios are shown in Table 4.
-The first alternative scenario allows discretionary spending to grow with inflation and population after 2019 so as to hold discretionary spending constant on a real per capita basis.
+The rate of growth of discretionary spending has a large impact on long-term fiscal sustainability.
+The current base projection for discretionary spending assumes that spending in 2022 equals the baseline estimate from the President's FY 2022 Budget and then grows with nominal GDP.
+Under the base projection, discretionary spending is approximately 7.1 percent of GDP each year over the projection period.
+The implications of an alternative scenario are shown in Table 4.
+In the alternative scenario, discretionary spending for 2022 is the same as in the base case and then grows with inflation and population so as to hold discretionary spending constant on a real per capita basis.
 (This growth rate assumption is slower than growth with GDP but is still higher than the standard 10-year budget baseline assumption, which assumes that discretionary spending grows with inflation but not with population.)
-The second alternative scenario sets discretionary spending from 2019 onward to statutory cap levels prior to Joint Committee reductions and grows with GDP from that point forward.
-As shown in Table 4, if discretionary spending grows with inflation and population, eliminating the fiscal gap requires that the 2019-2093 primary surplus increase by an average of 1.9 percent of GDP.
-If discretionary spending rises to the levels prior to Joint Committee sequestration and grows with GDP, the fiscal gap increases to 4.4 percent of GDP.
+As shown in Table 4, if discretionary spending grows with nominal GDP, eliminating the fiscal gap requires that the 2022-2096 primary surplus increase by an average of 6.2 percent of GDP.
+If discretionary spending grows with inflation and population, the fiscal gap is 3.6 percent of GDP.
 The cost of delaying reform is greater when discretionary spending levels are higher.
-Initiating reforms in 2029 requires that the primary surplus increase by an average of 0.9 percent of GDP per year in the base case, and increase by 0.9 percent of GDP if discretionary levels return to pre-Joint Committee sequestration levels in 2020.
-If delayed until 2039, the primary surplus must increase by an average of 2.0 percent of GDP in the base case, and increase by 2.1 percent of GDP at pre-sequestration levels.
+Initiating reforms in 2032 requires that the primary surplus increase by an average of 1.1 percent of GDP per year in the base case and by an average of 0.6 percent of GDP if discretionary levels grow with inflation and population after 2022.
+If delayed until 2042, the primary surplus must increase by an average of 2.7 percent of GDP in the base case and by an average of 1.6 percent of GDP when spending grows with inflation and population.